Frequently asked questions.

 Some days I just focus on breath or rest on my side to let my system reset.
 A few times a week, I’ll get my heart rate up — bike, swim, walk, anything that gets me sweating.
 It clears my head and resets my nervous system.

-If you’re strong, layer in weights or resistance gradually.
+If you’re strong, layer in weights or resistance.
 Over time, you’ll notice all of these movements build on each other.

 Two to four days a week, I try to spend one to two hours in the gym working through the exploration of movements and then cardio at the end to get my heart rate up.